Composition

-Nicholas Korth (b.1971) is a composer with a fascination for the extraordinary sound worlds of natural harmony and overtone singing, and a love for the setting of words.
-He lives in Hertfordshire with violinist Deborah Schlenther and their family.
+Nicholas Korth (b.1971) is a composer with a fascination for the extraordinary sound worlds of natural harmony and a love for the setting of words.
+His music is based on the tunings of harmonics and sub-harmonics produced by overtone singing, Gongs, strings and brass instruments.
+He has been fortunate to work with many talented musicians on this journey of rich discovery.

 As a member of the London Conchord Ensemble he has had much of his music performed (notably in the USA and at London’s Wigmore Hall) and recorded.
-He has worked closely with overtone singer Rollin Rachele, tenors James Gilchrist and Daniel Norman and soprano Olivia Robinson.
+He has worked closely with overtone singers Rollin Rachele and Paul Terrell, tenors James Gilchrist, Toby Spence and Daniel Norman and sopranos Emma Tring and Olivia Robinson.

 War’s Embers, his settings of Ivor Gurney, was premiered in 2004 at the Wigmore Hall by tenor James Gilchrist, with Emily Pailthorpe, oboe d’amore and Julian Milford, piano.
 His series of compositions Harmoniae Naturales, explores his long-held fascination with natural tuning.
 Numbers I – III were written and premiered between 2005 – 2009.
 2013 saw the world premier of Harmoniae Naturales IV, Luminescence, given by the Orpheus Sinfonia, cellist Tom Carroll and tenor Nigel Robson at St. George’s Hanover square, London.
 Also featured in this concert was …like Shining from Shook Foil, a setting of Hopkins’ transcendental poetry for soprano and orchestra with Olivia Robinson.